Cluster Exploration using Informative Manifold Projections: Methodology

-To cluster the embeddings we used the Bayesian infinite Gaussian mixture model \cite{rasmussen}, \cite{Anderson1991-ANDTAN-7}, \cite{Neal2000MarkovCS}, commonly referred to as Dirichlet Process Gaussian Mixture Model (DPGMM) as it does not require a predefined number of clusters (but rather a maximum cluster number) and due to its performance quality.
-More information about the DPGMM is provided in the Dirichlet Process Gaussian Mixture Model Appendix.
+To cluster the embeddings we used the Bayesian infinite Gaussian mixture model \cite{rasmussen}, \cite{Anderson1991-ANDTAN-7}, \cite{Neal2000MarkovCS}, commonly referred to as Dirichlet Process Gaussian Mixture Model (DPGMM) as it does not require a predefined number of clusters (but rather a maximum cluster number) and also due to its performance quality.
+More information about the DPGMM is provided in Section \ref{Supp:DPGMM} of the Supplementary Material.

 Given the mean $\mathbf{m}_l$ and covariance matrix $\mathbf{C}_l$ for each cluster $l$, we can extract the most distinct cluster by calculating all pairwise distances of cluster centers and their respecive distributions using the Mahalanobis distance~\cite{mahalanobis1936generalized}